logo image

 Loch Lomond Shores by Balloch is now one of the top attractions with its slip for all types of vessels used on the Loch, shops, restaurants, cafes, aquarium with great views from the top, beach with watersports, Tree Zone, kids play, and Birds of Prey Centre.

-Luss village is also a top attractions on the banks of Loch Lomond, claimed to be one of the most picturesque places in Scotland.
+Luss village is also a top attractions on the west bank of Loch Lomond, claimed to be one of the most picturesque places in Scotland.

 The Falls of Falloch are at the north end of Loch Lomond.